Attendance Allowance is a tax-free benefit if you are aged 65 or over and you need a lot of looking after.

 Who gets Attendance Allowance?

 You can receive Attendance Allowance if you need care, are disabled (either physically or mentally or both) and are over 65.
 If you are under 65 and need care you may be entitled to Personal Independence Payment.
-(See separate leaflet called Personal Independence Payment.)
+(See the separate leaflet called Personal Independence Payment.)

 You must have lived in Great Britain for two of the last three years.
 You must be in Great Britain when you claim Attendance Allowance and Great Britain must be your normal home.
 You must have needed looking after for at least six months before claiming.
 (However, if you are terminally ill there is no such qualifying period.
-See separate leaflet called Benefits for the Terminally Ill.)
+See the separate leaflet called Benefits for the Terminally Ill.)

 If you are being paid Attendance Allowance, or are intending to claim it, and have someone caring for you, they may be entitled to Carer's Allowance.
-(See separate leaflet called Carer's Allowance.)
+(See the separate leaflet called Carer's Allowance.)

 What sort of care do you need to be eligible?

 Attendance Allowance takes account of how much care you need.
 It makes no difference whether or not you are actually getting that care.
 You may be eligible even if you live alone.
 Your eligibility to receive Attendance Allowance is not usually affected by your finances, savings, or any other income or benefits that you may get.